 Students who live on campus after the first day of classes are required to pay the entire room and board fee.
-If a student must leave the University because of extenuating circumstances, he/she is required to complete a Housing Contract Cancellation Form for review by the Central Housing Office.
+If a student must leave the University because of extenuating circumstances, he/she is required to complete a Contract Cancellation Form for review by the Central Residence Life Office.
 If it is approved, the student will be charged for room and prorated for board charges.
-Approved cancellation requests submitted at the end of the First Semester will be charged a severance fee.
-If the request is denied, charges will be assessed for the entire room and board fee.
+Approved cancellation requests submitted by the last day of Fall semester classes for release from Spring semester charges will not be charged a severance fee.
+If the request is denied, charges will be assessed for the entire room.